-been changed from March 1, 1936, to January 1, 1937.
+to be found just as in the pending bill.
+Inird, the effective date of the measure has been changed from March 1, 1936, to January 1, 1937.
 Because of this change in date, the tax yield of the two will be substantially identical "in perpetuity."
 Finally the scope of the existing tax legislation has been changed in such way as to bring into the coverage substantially all those who are intimately associated with the operation of United States railroads.
-This has been done first by extending coverage to all employees of United States railroads, irrespective of the standard railroad organizations are now to be included as employers and all the employees of these organizations will, of course, be brought within the scope of the statute.
+This has been done first by extending coverage to all employees of United States railroads, irrespective of the location of their employment, whether in this or in other countries.
+Second, the standard railroad organizations are now to be included as employers and all the employees of these organizations will, of course, be brought within the scope of the statute.
 While it seems clear that it is the intent of the present act to embrace within its scope the various railroad associations, the matter is now to be made clear beyond question by a specific inclusion of such organizations.